The Bouc-Wen Model for Binary Direct Collinear Collisions of Convex Viscoplastic Bodies: Introduction

 One of the simplest incremental collision laws for viscoelastic bodies, the Kelvin-Voigt collision law, is based on the assumption that the contact interface behaves as a Kelvin-Voigt material: $F = k \delta + c \dot{\delta}$ (\cite{thomson_elasticity_1865, meyer_zur_1874, voigt_ueber_1890}, see also \cite{goldsmith_impact_1960, dubowsky_dynamic_1971, dubowsky_dynamic_1971-1, hunt_coefficient_1975, butcher_characterizing_2000}).
 Here, $c \in \mathbb{R}_{\geq 0}$ represents the viscous damping coefficient.

 Since the initial relative velocity $\dot{\delta}(0)$ of the colliding objects is usually not zero, the Kelvin-Voigt collision law may result in an unphysical discontinuity in the evolution of the contact force \cite{hunt_coefficient_1975}.
-A linear incremental collision law for viscoelastic bodies that avoids this problem, the Maxwell collision law, is based on the assumption that the contact interface behaves as a Maxwell material: $F = k \delta_1 = c \dot{\delta}_2$ with $\delta = \delta_1 + \delta_2$.
+A linear incremental collision law for viscoelastic bodies that avoids this issue, the Maxwell collision law, is based on the assumption that the contact interface behaves as a Maxwell material: $F = k \delta_1 = c \dot{\delta}_2$ with $\delta = \delta_1 + \delta_2$.
 Here, $\delta_1$ is the displacement of an internal elastic spring element, $\delta_2$ is the displacement of an internal viscous energy dissipation element \cite{maxwell_dynamical_1867, johnson_contact_1985, butcher_characterizing_2000, argatov_mathematical_2013}.
-Further linear incremental collision laws can be constructed in this manner from other types of models of materials based on their rheological classification.
-For example, in \cite{mills_robotic_1992, butcher_characterizing_2000, argatov_mathematical_2013}, the authors employed or studied incremental collision laws based on the standard linear solid model \cite{poynting_text-book_1902, jeffreys_viscosity_1917, ishlinsky_vibrations_1940, zener_elasticity_1948, morro_mathematical_2023}.
+Further linear incremental collision laws can be constructed from other types of models of materials based on their rheological classification.
+For example, incremental collision laws based on the standard linear solid model \cite{poynting_text-book_1902, jeffreys_viscosity_1917, ishlinsky_vibrations_1940, zener_elasticity_1948, morro_mathematical_2023} were studied in \cite{mills_robotic_1992, butcher_characterizing_2000, argatov_mathematical_2013}.